 - Freelance writing can easily branch out into additional streams of income like virtual assistance and blogging

-If you’re ready to start a freelance writing business of your own, I highly recommend investing in Gina Horkey’s course: 30 Days or Less to Freelance Writing Success.
+If you’re ready to start a freelance writing business of your own, check out 30 Days or Less to Freelance Writing Success.

 Once you launch your business, it’s time to find your first writing gigs.
 That’s how you make money after all!

-What You Need to Find Freelance Writing Jobs for Beginners
+What You Need to Find Freelance Writer Jobs for Beginners

 Contrary to popular belief, you don’t need a freelance writing website to find gigs.
 I started writing for clients in July of 2015, and didn’t launch this site until late September of that year.